 When your doctor tells you that your lung cancer is unresectable, it means you can't get surgery to treat it.
 It might be because your tumor is in a hard-to-reach spot or for other reasons, like your cancer has spread outside your lungs.

 But just because you can't have surgery doesn't mean you can't do anything for your lung cancer.
-Treatments like radiation, chemotherapy, and immunotherapy can slow your cancer, even when an operation isn't an option.
+Treatments like radiation, chemotherapy, targeted therapy, and immunotherapy can slow your cancer, even when an operation isn't an option.

 How Unresectable Lung Cancer Is Diagnosed